AdamBoley/The-Space-Marine-Legions/README.md

 ### **Unified colour scheme**

 Each page of the site, beyond the homepage, was given a colour - red for the Traitor Legions, yellow for the Loyalist Legions, and blue for the contact page.
 This design choice is justified below, but the idea was to simplify the user experience of the home page.
-Since there are 5 buttons, two of which seem to link to the Traitor Legions and another two of which seem to link to the Loyalist Legions, all of which are in relatively close proximity on a desktop (less so on a smartphone), a user may become confused, thinking that the two buttons each go to different places.
+Since there are 5 buttons, two of which seem to link to the Traitor Legions and another two of which seem to link to the Loyalist Legions, all of which are in relatively close proximity on a desktop (less so on a smartphone or tablet), a user may become confused, thinking that the two buttons each go to different places.
 The unified colour scheme is designed to prevent this - by making the two buttons that go to the same place the same colour, a user can be confident that they are not missing out on content and can intuitively understand the structure of the site.

 Likewise, the Contact Me call to action at the bottom of each content page is given the same blue colour as the Contact me button in the navigation bar.
 Again, this allows the user to be confident that both buttons link to the same page.